Malinoski/Splice/README.md

 ## Pre-requisites

 Currently, the SPLiCE system is offered as a set of standalone components and models that must be "weaved together" manually to generate the intended HIS prototypes.
-Nevertheless, these components and models are all provided within a single integrated development environment (IDE) provided by the Eclipse platform, which may alleviate the inconvenients of manuall user intervention.
+Nevertheless, these components and models are all provided within a single integrated development environment (IDE) provided by the Eclipse platform (https://eclipse.org/downloads/packages/eclipse-modeling-tools/), which may alleviate the inconvenients of manual user intervention.
 The needed Eclipse plugins that allow SPLiCE components and models to work are the following:

 1. Java Emitter Template (JET) SDK (Modeling Component)